onomyprotocol/ochain/docs/launch/blog-1-en.md

 delegated Atoms may be burned.
 It is your responsibility to perform due diligence on validators before delegating!

-The Cosmos Hub is highly experimental software.
+The Onomy is highly experimental software.
 In these early days, we can expect to have issues, updates, and bugs.
 The existing tools require advanced technical skills and involve risks which are outside of the control of the Interchain Foundation and/or the Tendermint team (see also the risk section in